lucaminudel/Objects-relationships-Coding-Dojo/README.md

   - [x] connect the thigh, the lower limb and the foot to the hip.
 Update On/Off status report and add indentation to visually represent the tree structure.
   - [ ] take notes of the classes that had to change.
 What do you think of this coupling?
   - [ ] have you noticed the appearance of method call chains (aka train wreck)?
-8. **Shoulders**
+8. **Shoulder**
-  - [x] add a shoulders part and connect it to the robot bus.
-Shoulders part has On/Off status and max charge.
+  - [x] add a shoulder part and connect it to the robot bus.
+Shoulder part has On/Off status and max charge.
-  - [x] connect the left arm and the head to shoulders part.
+  - [x] connect the left arm to shoulder part.
 Use again indentation in the updated On/Off status report.
   - [ ] take again notes of the classes that had to change.
 What do you think of this coupling?
   - [ ] have you noticed the appearance of more method call chains?
 9. **Trunk**